 If someone has suffered an injury sufficiently serious that they’ve actually lost a part of their body they’ll almost certainly have suffered from post-traumatic stress disorder and possibly an adjustment disorder.

 There may also be a loss of consortium aspect to the claim, particularly in serious injury, head, and brain or amputation cases.
 Loss of consortium relates to the loss of intimacy that may occur in a relationship as a result of a serious injury.
 If someone becomes a different person as a result of their injury either because their personality has changed or they can’t remember their past with their loved one, or they have suffered a physical injury that prevents them in engaging in physical intimacy, that will most certainly have an impact on their intimate relationships with their loved ones, physical and otherwise.
 And if it’s the case that an injury has robbed a spouse or partner of the enjoyment of a full relationship that they had been used to prior to the accident, then that spouse or partner would certainly have a claim for loss of consortium in their own right.
 Loss of consortium cases would not necessarily be confined to head and brain injury cases and would also arise in circumstances where some aspect of a physical relationship had been adversely affected by the injuries suffered.

-For further information regarding injuries resulting in amputation, and the levels of compensation that can be awarded for such injuries, take a look at the Personal Injuries Assessment Board’s Book of Quatum.
-Sections 4A and 5A are particularly relevant.
+For further information regarding injuries resulting in amputation, and the levels of compensation that can be awarded for such injuries, take a look at section 7 of the Judicial Council’s Personal Injuries guidelines.